VelociRoughtor/BDSET-AI-Course/README.md

-# BDSET Course: Training on AI for Immersive Technology
+# Course: Training on AI for Immersive Technology by BDSET

 ![AI Training](Images/AI.jpg)